Dr Gemma Langridge

 I completed my undergraduate degree in Biological Sciences at the University of Oxford and went on to study for my PhD at the Wellcome Trust Sanger Institute, where I used both experimental and bioinformatic approaches to investigate the metabolic capacity of closely related salmonellae.
 At this time, I was part of the team that developed transposon directed insertion-site sequencing (TraDIS), which we used to investigate the essential gene set of Salmonella Typhi grown under laboratory conditions and in the presence of bile.
 Since then, I have been involved with projects utilising TraDIS in E. coli, Salmonella, C. difficile, Bordetella, Pseudomonas and Staphylococcus.

-In 2016, I moved to the UNiversity of East Anglia (UEA) to study the genetics of the non-aureus staphylococci, in particular relating to their biofilm forming ability.
+In 2016, I moved to the University of East Anglia (UEA) to study the genetics of the non-aureus staphylococci, in particular relating to their biofilm forming ability.
 I also undertook a large-scale screen to identify antibiotic resistance determinants across a collection of >400 non-aureus strains before taking up this position at the Quadram Institute in late 2018.

 Key Publications